AlexCue987/talking-the-talk/konkurrensy/flaky-tests-because-mockkStatic/README.md

 ## Reproducing Race Condition Between Unit Tests

 Let's use `RaceConditionReproducer` which was [discussed here](https://github.com/AlexCue987/talking-the-talk/blob/main/konkurrensy/reproduce-race-conditions/RACE-CONDITIONS-REPRODUCER.md).
-The following code shows one possible collision, when the mocking for function `daysToNextNewYear` overrides previous mock for function `nextMonday`:
+The following code shows one possible collision, when the mocking for function `daysToNextNewYear` overrides previous mock for function `nextMonday`.
+Every time `runner.await()` is invoked from a thread, it waits until every thread has invoked it.
+As a result the output shows that `mockkStatic(LocalDate::class)` impacts another thread as well:

 ```koltin
         "demo for mockkStatic - mocking on one thread overrides mocking on another thread".config(enabled = true) {